-7 Best Perfumes to Romance Your Partner
+7 Sexy Perfumes to Attract Love and Romance

 The history of humankind is replete with references to the seductive power of perfume.
 From Cleopatra, who doused her ship’s sails in perfume, to Aphrodite who gifted perfume to Helen of Troy and caused the destruction of an empire, people have been using perfume to romance their partners for a long time.

 There is a biological reason to connect perfume with an emotional response.
 Our nose is so closely aligned with our brain’s pleasure sensors that animals produce chemical substances called pheromones that trigger a subconscious animalistic romantic response in other animals.

 So which perfumes can catapult the heart into an abyss of love and seduction?
 Here is a lineup of classic perfume notes that are historical aphrodisiacs, known to entice your lover.
 Drumroll please.